LIQUID SCREED TECHNICAL DATA

 Zero danger of whipping pipes, Liquid screed pumps operate as a worm pump system at a max 40 psi whilst still being able to pump 200m.

 TYPE MIN MAX

 Floating Residential 35mm 150mm

 Floating Commercial 40mm 150mm

-After placing the liquid screed, it should not be subjected to windy conditions or heating for the first 48 hours, Curing will take 14 days before flooring can be glued down.
+After placing the liquid screed, it should not be subjected to windy conditions for the first 48 hours, Curing will take 14 days before flooring can be glued down.
 Typical floating floors can be installed after 7 days.
 A moisture test must be carried out before any flooring is installed.